Muts256/Incidence-Response/Brute-Force-Attempt-Detection.md

 - Preserving evidence to support forensic analysis
 - Escalating confirmed incidents according to incident response procedures

 The objective of this phase is to ensure incidents are accurately identified and sufficient context is gathered to enable effective containment and remediation

 In Sentinel, navigate to the Incident tab and select it.
 Search for the rule name created in the previous step.
-An incident will apperar if the rule was violated.
+An incident will appear if the rule was violated.

 ![image alt](https://github.com/Muts256/SNC-Public/blob/2bdee97c08e8482a78020086ef3c927c0fa3d098/Images/Incident-Response/Brute-Force/In8.png)